🌲Fine PineView Test Lab

 A useful Canadian retail baseline for plain pine pellets, especially if you want a widely reviewed store-brand option to compare against Feline Pine and clay.

-This replaces the unsupported Purrify review with a real Canadian-market competitor and gives the library a higher-visibility retail pine baseline that is not tied to the site operator.
+This replaces the unsupported operator-linked review with a real Canadian-market competitor and gives the library a higher-visibility retail pine baseline.

 Canadian shoppers comparing major retail pine pellet optionsHomes already using sifting or two-layer litter boxes